CyberFlameGO/svnpython/Doc/library/types.rst

 .. data:: BuiltinFunctionType
-          BuiltinMethodType

-   The type of built-in functions like :func:`len` or :func:`sys.exit`, and methods of built-in classes.
-(Here, the term "built-in" means "written in C".)
+   The type of built-in functions like :func:`len` or :func:`sys.exit`.

+.. data:: BuiltinMethodType

+   An alternate name for ``BuiltinFunction``.

 .. data:: ModuleType